 - Laboratory skills – even entry-level jobs will expect a level of lab experience from degree level study

 - Organisational skills – projects and experiments need to be completed within the timescales given to keep larger deliverables and schedules on time

 - Written communication skills – report writing, record keeping communication with other team members are important parts of the role

 - Verbal communication skills – must be able to discuss scientific ideas with stakeholders across teams and at all levels

-- Problem solving skills – ability to find new ways of tackling a problem and finding innovative solutions is important within both academic and industrial settings
+- Problem-solving skills – ability to find new ways of tackling a problem and finding innovative solutions is important in both academic and industrial settings